isomerpages/sp-cdio/pages/SP's adoption of CDIO.md

 Since then, there have been several milestones in the development of CDIO as shown in the graphic below.
 Singapore Polytechnic will also be hosting the upcoming **17th International CDIO Conference** in Oct 2022.

 ![Alt text for image on Isomer site](/images/sp-cdio-milestones.jpg)

+Some of the notable milestones include:
+* 2009 - 5th CDIO International Conference
+* 2010 - Strengthened CDIO Framework with Design Thinking